hamalainenilmari/Big-Data-Platform/assignment-1-894931/code/mysimbdp-dataingest/README.md

+# Mysimbdp-dataingest instructions

-* This component contains kafka server and consumer
+This component contains kafka server and consumer used for data ingesting: listening to messages and inserting the data into coredems.

+Starting Kafka server:

+First create .env file in the kafka_server folder from the example_env.

 Before running the docker compose file, run:

-$docker run -it  bitnami/kafka:latest kafka-storage.sh random-uuid
+``$ docker run -it  bitnami/kafka:latest kafka-storage.sh random-uuid``

-and add the output into KAFKA_KRAFT_CLUSTER_ID
+and add the output into KAFKA_KRAFT_CLUSTER_ID in .env.

-to run kafka server, first create .env file in the kafka_server folder and add the following to the .env file:
-* KAFKA_KRAFT_CLUSTER_ID (run: $docker run -it  bitnami/kafka:latest kafka-storage.sh random-uuid)
-* KAFKA_CFG_ADVERTISED_LISTENERS (use host.docker.internal when running locally)

-To add a Kafka topic, run:
+Add KAFKA_CFG_ADVERTISED_LISTENERS=host.docker.internal to .env if needed.

+After these two variables are in the .env, you can run docker compose up to start the kafka server.
+After the kafka brokers in the cluster are up and healthy, add a Kafka topic by running:

 docker exec -it <container_name> kafka-topics.sh --create \
   --bootstrap-server localhost:9092 \